mawillcockson/dotfiles/docs/linux_tasks.md

 - A chezmoi data entry should be made and used to determine what kind of computer this is, and what should be installed
   - currently, there's the notion of 'bootstrap' or not, but I think this should be further expanded to a bevy of indicators, like os, hostname, etc
 - Environment variables:
-  - NU_USE_IR should be set for the user
   - XDG_CONFIG_HOME should be set system-wide